Explore UAB

-Initially known as the Pediatric Research Institute, the Kaul Pediatric Research Institute (KPRI) was created by the Board of Trustees of Children’s of Alabama in 1989 to provide internal funding for junior faculty who were just beginning their academic careers.
-The initial funding came from proceeds (10%) of the Children’s Miracle Network telethon, with half committed to an endowment, and the other half to support grants submitted by faculty or professionals working at Children’s of Alabama.
+The Kaul Pediatric Research Institute (KPRI) was created by the Board of Trustees of Children’s of Alabama in 1989 to provide internal funding for junior faculty who were just beginning their academic careers.
+The initial funding came from proceeds (10%) of the Children’s Miracle Network telethon, with half committed to an endowment and the other half to support grants submitted by faculty or professionals working at Children’s of Alabama.
 The first grants were awarded in 1993.
 Following the donation of an initial $5 million from the Kaul Foundation to increase the endowment, the Board of Trustees changed the name of this program to the Kaul Pediatric Research Institute (KPRI).

-The major goal of the KPRI grant program is to allow investigators to obtain data that will advantage applications for additional extramural funding.
-This will bring new knowledge to the care of children, leverage the investment of the KPRI, and allow projects to be competitive for the very best science on the national stage.
-A second, but important, goal is to ensure that a dedicated funding source is available to unique segments of the pediatric research and education.
+The major goal of the KPRI grant program is to allow investigators to obtain preliminary data for extramural funding.
+This will bring new knowledge to the care of children, leverage the investment of the KPRI and allow projects to be competitive for the very best science on the national stage.
+A second, but important, goal is to ensure that a dedicated funding source is available to unique segments of the pediatric research community.

-The cycle for funding is now open.
-Visit the KPRI Grant Application page to view the guidelines.
+The application cycle for 2026 funding will open in summer.
+The deadline is September 30.
+Visit the KPRI Grant Application page to view the most recent guidelines.

 Established Investigators